threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ![](img/bad_internet_growth2.png)

-Everything is structured as client server.
+Everything is structured as client-server model

 ![](img/everything_client_server.png)

-- The servers run as applications inside these big datacenters using a lot of energy.
+- The servers run as applications inside huge datacenters using a lot of energy.
-- Lots of the processes in those servers are being repeated = not efficient.
+- Most of the processes in those servers are being repeated = highly inefficient.
-- we exist 100x times, super non efficient.
+- We exist 100x times, very inefficient.
-- This leads to lot of centralization -> insecure and abuse of our data.
+- This leads to alot of centralization -> insecure, as well as abuse of our data.
+- This has been also called web 1.0 and web 2.0

 ### Blockchain Based

-Blockchain decentralized the server, but in principle its still client - server.
+Blockchain decentralized the server, but in principle it is still client - server model.

 ![](img/blockchain_is_clientserver.png)

-- Its definately a step in the right direction but the paradigm is the same.
+- It is definitely a step in the right direction but the paradigm is the same.
 - We as users still exist in different systems and have to deal with different applications (protocols).
 - These blockchains can be integrated and through web 2.0 concepts the web application can interact with multiple blockchains at the same time.
+- This has been also called web 3.0

 ![](img/blockchain_based_distr_computer.png)

-The browser now became our operating system running on javascript.
+The browser has now become our operating system running on javascript.
 All applications run in our browser and interact with multiple blockchains.

-This shows how actually nothing really got changed, the paradigm is the same.
+This shows how actually nothing has really changed, the paradigm is the same.
 The server got distributed out using different mechanism which can be co-owned by more people and be linked to a better consensus paradigm (which often is not the case).

 #### some issues with this approach